 Some houses near mine:

 The hotel owner, who calls you family, goes about rearranging the room to your satisfaction.
 You don’t want to bother them, but you deeply appreciate their efforts.
 You ask to be shown around the building.
 She takes you to see the other rooms, one of which you’ll eventually have to move into during the high season when high paying customers will take your room.
-She takes you out into the backyard and points her fingers up to a small nipa hut in the back.
+She takes you out into the backyard and points her fingers up to a small nipa hut in the back.“There are some people who might,” she says.

 “That’s where my mom’s mother sleeps, and my mom’s father as well.”